Ocularist: United States

 Training and registration varies significantly worldwide.

 There is not a specific training program of study to call a person an "ocularist" at the present time.
 Therefore, this field is practiced in many places by maxillofacial prosthodontists, dentists who have undergone 3–4 years of specialty residency training.
-There are also technicians who practice this field as well after learning how to make artificial eyes through an apprenticeship program.
+There are also technicians who practice in this field after learning how to make artificial eyes through an apprenticeship program.
 There are also people who use the title of ocularist who have had no formal training in the fitting, manufacture, and delivery of ocular prosthetics.

 The American Society of Ocularists teaches the fitting, fabrication, insertion, and maintenance of artificial eyes.

 The National Examining Board of Ocularists (NEBO) is the certifying agency for ocularists in North America.
 NEBO designates the title of Board Certified Ocularist for Ocularists that have passed the NEBO examination.
 Those ocularists that have achieved and maintained certification by NEBO are designated as Board Certified Ocularists (BCO).
 An ocularist with this title has also pledged to make custom prosthetics as opposed to stock prosthetics.

-Traditionally ocularists hand paint the iris and sclera of an artificial eye.
+Traditionally, ocularists hand paint the iris and sclera of an artificial eye.
 In the 1990s some ocularists began to use digital printing to enhance the natural appearance of the artificial eye.
 Digital artificial eyes are only made in a few ocularist offices.